orcwg/cra-hub/faq/stewards/notification-obligations.md

 * If a steward provides IT infrastructure used for the development of an open source project that it stewards, it must notify its [relevant CSIRT][] and [ENISA][] of _any severe incident_ having an impact on the security of that project, see [[Article 14(3)]].
 * In both of those cases, it must inform impacted users (and where appropriate all users) of that open source project through available channels (e.g. changelog, blog post, mailing list, direct contact when available, etc.), see [[Article 14(8)]].

-The table below provides an actionable summary of those notification and infomration obligations that accounts for stewards not necessarily being aware of who their users are nor being able to reach out to them individually.
+The table below provides an actionable summary of those notification and information obligations that accounts for stewards not necessarily being aware of who their users are nor being able to reach out to them individually.

 | Steward support level | Notify vulnerabilities[^1] | Notify incidents[^2] | General announcement (e.g. changelog, blog post, mailing list, etc.)[^3] | Message known users directly[^3] |
 | - |:-:|:-:|:-:|:-: |